Skip to main content

 Quiz Types

 • Static: A Static Quiz will consist of the set number of questions you have added to your quiz.
-You can also choose to display those questions in a specific order, or shuffle them each time a Student takes the quiz.
+You can also choose to display those questions in a specific order or shuffle them each time a Learner takes the quiz.

 • Dynamic: A Dynamic Quiz will draw its questions from a Question Category, and the quiz experience will be different each time.
 For example, let's say you have created a Question Category and added 50 questions to it.
 You can then create a Dynamic Quiz and set the number of questions to be used at 10 questions.
-The Dynamic Quiz will then randomly choose 10 questions from that list of 50 questions to display for a Student.
-This will make the quiz experience different for each Student, and different each time a Student takes this quiz.
+The Dynamic Quiz will then randomly choose 10 questions from that list of 50 questions to display for a Learner.
+This will make the quiz experience different for each learner, and different each time a learner retakes this quiz.

 Question Types